Comprehensive Harm Reduction Program

 - Assistance applying for health insurance and public benefits.

-- Peer support from persons in long-term, active recovery.
+- Peer support from a specialist in long-term, active recovery.